Oh Boy Artifacts on Utility and Indulgence

 Oh Boy Artifacts are notebooks, giftwrap, stationery, lampshades, and other products that are unexpected and surprising for their cockeyed beauty and elegance, crafted of the finest materials and designed with forgoing utility.
 Custom designs are available in quantity; email firstname.lastname@example.org.

 All new Oh Boy Artifacts are coming to Kickstarter.
-Find limited first editions of the original artifact online soon exclusively at ohboyartifacts.com.
-Click over now and join our mailing list for dates, perks and first looks at whats new for 2018.
+Find limited number of first editions of the original artifact online exclusively at ohboyartifacts.com.
+Click over now and be sure to join our mailing list for perks and first looks at whats new for 2018.